-GFPD, GFPS investigated social media threats, no threat locally, schools operating normally
+GFPD, GFPS investigated social media threats; suspect arrested

 Law enforcement investigated those posts, isolated the IP address of the person posting them and determined the person was out of state and that there is no actual threat to schools, according to GFPS superintendent Tom Moore.

+“Officers were able to determine, with a great amount of certainty, the subject posting the comments was not in the local area.
+Even still, unmarked detectives from the police department and GFPS staff focused attention on our schools as students arrived on the morning of May 27,” according to GFPD.

+Using the information gathered by all involved law enforcement agencies, the Cascade County Attorney’s Office drafted emergency charging information and an arrest warrant.
+Judge John Kutzman signed a $1 million emergency warrant for the suspect’s arrest, for felony intimidation, according to GFPD

-Moore said that all school instruction, activities and events will continue as planned today.
+Moore said that all school instruction, activities and events continued as planned today.

 GFPD said that “we can confirm the person making the posts is not in Montana and is not a threat to our community.”